*this post contains affiliate links, read my disclosure here.*

 I like the combo of spinach and arugula in salads because they tend to balance each other really well.
 They’re both delicate leaves but the unique flavors they carry are so different from each other.
 If you want to be super adventurous, use all arugula for this salad (like the original) and you’ll have a salad that packs a bit more of a punch than this mix.
 It is wonderful though.

 The pear vinaigrette, in my humble opinion, is the thing that rounds out this salad superbly!
 It’s subtly sweet, it’s refreshing, it’s everything I want a vinaigrette to be.
 I love this salad dressing so much and it really ties this whole salad together so well.
+The key to making this vinaigrette is to boil the pears to get them soft and use that as the base.
+I like to cover my pears with a cartouche to help keep them submerged.

 So I don’t know if it’s just me or if it’s because I’m growing a deeper appreciation for goat cheese but I really felt like this salad could truly benefit from the earthy and tangy tones that are found in goat cheese.
-It’s soft and creamy which counter balance the crunchy texture from the fennel and nuts and would coat the tongue nicely.
+It’s soft and creamy which counter balances the crunchy texture from the fennel and nuts and would coat the tongue nicely.

-The next you are in need of a new salad, give this one a try!
+The next time you are in need of a new salad, give this one a try!
 This recipe makes enough for two so have some salad with some girlfriends or have it as an appetizer as part of a dinner date.
 You can thank me later (wink wink).
 As you will see, there is a bit of effort involved in making the pesto and vinaigrette but it is totally worth it!
 If you want, you can buy some good pesto at the store to save you a step.

 Enjoy this salad.
 I wish I could take all the credit for it but a chef, way more talented than I, thought up this beauty and I want to share it with you all!